 With the disappearance of the last vestige of military influence from men’s clothing design, a loose ultra-civilian type of suit model came in.

 It was everything that the clothes of the war period were not and, it must be recorded that it was a change for the better, much better from the standpoint of taste as well as comfort.
 But men’s suit models then and there settled into a rut from which it began to appear that they might never emerge.
 For from that day to this, change has been confined to such comparatively minor details as raising and lowering the gorge, lessening and increasing the space between button holes, dulling and sharpening the points of the lapels.

-And since then, because of the very slight changes in the fundamentals of design, men have been inclined to buy new suits simply because, and when, their old ones were worn out, and the men’s clothing industry has been in a long decline.
+Since then, because of the very slight changes in the fundamentals of design, men have been less inclined to buy new suits simply because, but only when their old ones were worn out.
+Thus the men’s clothing industry has been in a long decline.
 For there has been nothing to accelerate suit buying, even when times were good, other than price, pattern, and color—all three very weak as compared to the slate wiping effect of a sudden and complete model change.

 Women, who expect their own garments to be molded to the figure, will, indeed, be inclined to talk against the new draped clothing on the assumption that it is simply a poor fit.
 Exploitation of the new model affords a rare opportunity, but it is an opportunity that is fraught with danger.
 Draped clothing must be sold on an entirely new basis.
 That is the danger—and that is the big advantage.
 It offers a chance to wipe the slate clean—to batter down all the old conceptions—to make men realize that they need new suits now, not because the old ones are worn out, not because there is lofty economic patriotism in a “buy now” decision, but because, at last, the time has come when one’s old suits are “dated” by something more than wear.